mrjoes/mrjoes.github.com/_posts/2011-12-14-sockjs-tornado.md

 * SockJS is designed with scalability in mind.
 I don't want to go into details here, but it is very easy to load balance connections by just using data stored in the URL.
 * SockJS follows HTML5 Websockets API as closely as possible.
 So, switching to native implementation should be painless.
-On other hand, current stable socket.io version exposes higher level API, which is not compatible with Websocket spec.
-This also means, that SockJS sends strings, while socket.io is smart enough to send json data, etc.
+On other hand, current stable socket.io version exposes higher level (richer) API, which is not compatible with Websocket spec.
 * SockJS implements at least one streaming protocol for every major browser.
 Since version 0.7, socket.io does not support any streaming transports - only websockets (or flashsockets fallback) and various polling transports.
+One can argue that streaming protocols are not worth the trouble, but they really reduce latency and server load, if client is able to use them.
 * SockJS has very simple protocol and very good documentation.
 Also, there is excellent [test suite](https://github.com/sockjs/sockjs-protocol) for backend developers, so they verify their SockJS server implementation.
 So, SockJS enforces certain behavioral patterns and expects all server implementations confirm to the protocol